dwhenson/personal-site/src/posts/20220117-adding-a-service-worker.md

 ## Why Would You Want to Use a Service Worker?

 There are two main benefits of using a service worker on your website.
-Firstly, it allows you to improve your visitors' offline experience (by allowing access to content that has been downloaded or a specific page shown when a user is offline).
+Firstly, it allows you to improve your visitors' offline experience (by allowing access to content that has been downloaded, or a showing a specific "offline page", when a user can't connect).
 Secondly, it can enhance a user's online experience by allowing content to load faster (by serving files from a local cache rather than the network).

 ## So What is a Service Worker?